MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 To read more information about this feature and guidance for when to use it, see the blog post announcement, [Azure Information Protection with HYOK (Hold Your Own Key)](https://cloudblogs.microsoft.com/enterprisemobility/2016/08/10/azure-information-protection-with-hyok-hold-your-own-key/).

-To configure a label for AD RMS protection, see [How to configure a label for Rights Management protection](../deploy-use/configure-policy-protection.md).
+To configure a label for HYOK protection, see [How to configure a label for Rights Management protection](../deploy-use/configure-policy-protection.md).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]